 - a.
-All candidates must achieve competitive scores on the Graduate Record Examination (GRE) taken within the past five years.
-Official scores must be provided to the program to be considered for an interview and scores must be within 5 years of applying.
-The program recommends the following scores: - i.
-Tests taken prior to August 1, 2011: verbal and quantitative scores in the 20th percentile or higher.
-Analytical writing score of three (3) or above. - ii.
-Tests taken on or after August 1, 2011: verbal and quantitative scores in the 20th percentile or higher.
-Analytical writing score of three (3) or above. - b.
 For non-native speakers of English, a Test of English as a Foreign Language (TOEFL) will also be required. - i.
 TOEFL-iBT minimum composite score of 89 with minimum subsets; 24 Writing, 26 Speaking, 21 Reading and Comprehension, and 18 listening - ii.
 Comparable Scores would be 220 on the computer-based exam, 560 on the paper based exam, a TSE of 50 and/or a TWE of 4.5. - 8.
 Foreign Graduates: Completion of degree outside of the United States. - a.
 Applicants must have their transcripts evaluated by the World Education Services (WES) to determine if the degree is equivalent to a bachelor's degree in the United States.
 If the evaluation determines work done outside the US is equivalent to a bachelor's degree the applicant has met the degree requirement.
 If the evaluation does not determine equivalency to a bachelor's degree the applicant does not meet the requirements for entry into the program.
 Degree equivalency is the only item of importance the program will consider on the WES evaluation. - b.
 If the applicant has degree equivalency on the WES but lacks specific pre-requisite courses, any pre-requisites that are lacking must be taken in the United States in order to be considered for admission. - c.
-In addition to GRE scores, non-native speakers of English foreign graduates must complete the Test of English as a Foreign Language (TOEFL).
+Non-native speakers of English foreign graduates must complete the Test of English as a Foreign Language (TOEFL).
 The program will not allow substitution of an English course or certificate in place of TOEFL scores.
 Minimum scores are noted in item 6.b.i. and ii. above. - d.
-Foreign graduates must also complete the GRE and follow the same application process through PTCAS. - 9.
-All applicants are required to complete Altus Suite as part of their application for the 2021/2022 admissions cycle.
-Altus Suite consists of a two-part online assessment of non-cognitive skills, interpersonal characteristics, and personal values and priorities that we believe are important for successful students and graduates of our program.
-Altus Suite consists of: - a.
-Casper: A 60-90 minute online situational judgement test (SJT). - b.
-Snapshot: A 10-minute one way interview with standardized questions
+Foreign graduates must follow the same application process through PTCAS. - 9.
+All applicants are required to complete Altus Suite as part of their application for the 2022/2023 admissions cycle.
+To complete Altus Suite visit takealtus.com to create an account and register to complete the following assessments: - a.
+Casper: 100-120 minute online, open-response situational judgment test - b.
+Snapshot: 15-minute one-way video interview with standardized questions